mureinik/owasp-top10-demo/README.md

-# OWASP Top-10 - quickstart your security awareness
+# OWASP Top-10 (2017) - Quickstart your security awareness

 This repo contains the code examples shared in my [DevConf.us 2020 talk](https://devconfus2020.sched.com/event/eb6835469f571956a331b8382b8ca0a9).